1956: Les Baxter had the #1 song with "Poor People Of Paris".

 2005: Anthrax announced the lineup that was in place for the album Among the Living would reform for a national tour.

-2010: Johnny Maestro of the Crests ("16 Candles") and Brooklyn Bridge ("The Worst That Could Happen") died of cancer at the age of 70.
+2010: Johnny Maestro of the Crests ("16 Candles") and Brooklyn Bridge ("The Worst That Could Happen") died of cancer in Cape Coral, Florida at the age of 70.

 Born This Day:

-1949: Nick Lowe, member of Brinsley Schwatz, solo star ("Cruel to Be Kind" from 1979) and producer, was born in Walton-on-Thames, Surrey, England.
+1949: Nick Lowe, member of Brinsley Schwatz, solo star ("Cruel To Be Kind" from 1979) and producer, was born in Walton-on-Thames, Surrey, England.
+(Note: some websites claim Lowe was born in Woodchurch, Suffolk, England, but according to both 'Billboard' and the newspaper 'The Examiner', he was born in Walton-on-Thames.)

 1951: Dougie Thomson, bassist for Supertramp, was born in Glasgow, Scotland.